The CTBN model

 _graph

 Section titled “_graph”Graph representing dependency relations between variables.
-Also used to link a variable with an id.
+Node names are registered via setName/idFromName.

 - Type: pyagrum.DiGraph